TotallyInformation/node-red-contrib-uibuilder/docs/pre-defined-msgs.md

 ### Clear Cache (Control Message)

 This can be sent from anywhere.
 You will need to link the message to your caching node (e.g. a function node that handles caching).

+Note that sending this into a uibuilder node, the msg will be dropped by uibuilder (to prevent control loops).
+Send it to your cache node.

 ```jsonc
 {